SEPTA City Transit Division surface routes: LUCY routes

 The LUCY routes (Loop through University CitY) follow a circular route in University City.
-There are two lines—Green and Gold—both of which travel along the same streets, but in opposite directions.
+There are two lines—Green and Gold—both of which travel mostly along the same streets, but in opposite directions.
 Technically, there are no terminal stops, but the schedules lists 30th Street Station as its end point although drivers take their layovers on JFK Boulevard just west of 30th Street.